pauluswi/tulip/README.md

 ## Updating Database Schema

-The starter kit uses [database migration](https://en.wikipedia.org/wiki/Schema_migration) to manage the changes of the database schema over the whole project development phase.
+We use [database migration](https://en.wikipedia.org/wiki/Schema_migration) to manage the changes of the database schema over the whole project development phase.
 The following commands are commonly used with regard to database schema changes: